-If you have been sued or have been threatened with a lawsuit relating to a non-compete agreement, if you want to know whether your contract prevents you from accepting a job offer, or if you are considering signing an employment contract or severance agreement that contains a non-compete clause, Rabner Allcorn Baumgart & Ben-Asher can help.
+If you have been sued or threatened with a lawsuit relating to a non-compete agreement, if you want to know whether your contract prevents you from accepting a job offer, or if you are considering signing an employment contract or severance agreement that contains a non-compete clause, Rabner Allcorn Baumgart & Ben-Asher can help.
 You can contact us online or call us at (973) 744-4000 if you would like to schedule an initial consultation.

 Our law firm is a leader in employment law in New York and New Jersey.
-Through our work on numerous precedent-setting cases, we have changed the law and improved conditions for employees throughout New Jersey.
+Through our work on numerous significant and precedent-setting cases, we have changed the law and improved conditions for employees throughout New Jersey.

 Negotiating and Reviewing Non-Compete Agreements

 Any contract containing a non-competition provision, non-solicitation clause or another restrictive covenant requires you to give up important rights and to limit your future career options.
-Before you sign an employment contract, employee handbook, severance agreement or other document that includes any form of restrictive covenant, you should make sure you fully understand how it might impact you, both in the present and in the future.
+Before you sign an employment contract, employee handbook, severance agreement or another document that includes any form of restrictive covenant, you should make sure you fully understand how it might impact you, both in the present and in the future.

 Overly Broad and Unfair Restrictions

 Non-compete agreements are often overly broad and unfair.
-For example, they might prohibit you from working in your field or line of work for an unreasonably long period of time, define “competition” in an unreasonably broad way, or cover too wide a geographic area.
-While this could result in a court ruling the entire provision is unenforceable, more often a judge will modify the restrictions to make them reasonable.
-We can advise you of the risks of signing a restrictive covenant, and help you negotiate more reasonable terms.
+For example, they might prohibit you from working in your field or line of work for an unfairly long period of time, define “competition” in an unreasonably broad way, or cover too wide a geographic area.
+While this could result in a court ruling that the entire provision is unenforceable, more often a judge will modify the restrictions to make them reasonable.
+We can advise you of the risks of signing a restrictive covenant and help you negotiate more reasonable terms.